connort5/final-project/README.md

-# a6 - Collaboration
+# FINAL PROJECT
-This repo contains R code for generating a report about data sets that will be used in a final project, created as part of an assignment for the _Technical Foundations of Informatics_ course at the UW iSchool.
+This repo contains the code for making the shiny app that is our final project.
+The starter code was imported from the previous work done on a6.